offline-function-calling/sdk/docs/bench/methodology.md

     &nbsp;The model must be able to plan ahead and chain function calls in sequence, where the output of one function is used as the input for the next.

-!!! note "`context-application`"
+!!! note "`no-hallucinations`"

-    &nbsp;The model must be able to use information from earlier in the conversation, including user prompts and previous function call outputs, for subsequent tasks.
+    &nbsp;The model must not hallucinate (e.g., calling functions that do not exist, generating function outputs on its own, passing made-up parameters, etc.).

 !!! note "`error-handling`"